Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 the dependencies as we intended?

-One of the most useful features of Prefect is that it makes it easy to visualize the relationships between the various _tasks_ using graphviz:
+One of the most useful features of Prefect is that it makes it easy to visualize the relationships between the various _tasks_ using Graphviz:

 ```python
 flow.visualize()